aws-amplify/amplify-backend/.changeset/smooth-tigers-double.md

 '@aws-amplify/backend-cli': minor
 ---

-Expose access mechanism to grant users and lambda access to backend resources
+Introduce initial iteration of access control mechanism between backend resources.
+The APIs and functioality are NOT final and are subject to change without notice.